cubefs/cubefs/README.md

 * specific storage optimizations for large and small files

-* multiple volumes
+* multi-tenancy

-* POSIX-compatible
+* POSIX-compatible mountable filesystem client

+* S3-like object storage interface

-In particular, ChubaoFS can be used to provide persistent storage volumes for online applications and database services orchestrated by Kubernetes.
+In particular, ChubaoFS can be used as persistent storage volumes for online applications, database services and machine learning jobs orchestrated by Kubernetes.

 ## Document